devartgr/joomla-devart-slider/README.md

 - Use Featured Articles for editorial highlights
 - Use DevArt Business for directory showcases
-- Use DevArt Events for upcoming events and calendars
+- Use DevArt Events for upcoming events
+- Use DevArt Video for featured video sections
 - Use Custom Slides for campaigns and promotions

 ---